ibm-mas/mas-performance/docs/mas/core/bestpractice.md

 |300                       |1                 |6                 |1                          |
 |600                       |2                 |6                 |2                          |
 |1200                      |4                 |6                 |3                          |

+### Scaling coreidp-login service (MAS core namespace)
+For larger workloads it may be necessary to scale the cpu and memory limits of coreidp-login pod as follows:

+- cpu limit: "2"
+- memory limit: 1Gi

 ### Scaling licensing-mediator service (MAS core namespace)
 The table below provides some general guidance on scaling the licensing-mediator service based on number of concurrent users and login rate.
 The coreidp service calls the licensing-mediator service which in turn calls the api-licensing service in the SLS namespace for license checkin/checkout operations.
 To scale the licensing-mediator service use the [podTemplates workload customization](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=workloads-supported-pods) feature in MAS.